apache/spark/python/docs/source/user_guide/pandas_on_spark/types.rst

 ============= =======================

-The table below shows which Python data types are matched to which PySpark data types internally in Koalas.
+The table below shows which Python data types are matched to which PySpark data types internally in pandas APIs on Spark.

 ================= ===================
 Python            PySpark